Yonugy/Simple-Coding-Exercises/short-exercises/README.md

 <br>a. two numbers are equal
 <br>b. number 1 is greater than number 2
 <br>c. number 1 is smaller than number 2

+## Question 12
+Accept three numbers from the user and display the second largest number.